ros2/ros2_documentation/source/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.rst

         /world/diff_drive/state
         /world/diff_drive/stats

-But if we try to run ``ros2 topic list`` the output should be free of any robot topic.
+Since we have not launched an ROS 2 nodes yet, the output from ``ros2 topic list`` should be free of any robot topics:
-Because we didn't launch any ROS 2 node yet.

 .. tabs::